ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 {
   "env": "Target environment",
   "purpose": "Auth  or Registration",
-  "specVersion": "Expected version of the MDS spec", "timeout" : "Timeout for capture",
+  "specVersion": "Expected version of the SBI spec", "timeout" : "Timeout for capture",
   "captureTime": "Capture request time in ISO format", "domainUri": "URI of the auth server",